smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 In SQL Server, we can set the following options for views.

-[ WITH <view_attribute> [ ,...n ] ]
+`[ WITH <view_attribute> [ ,...n ] ]`
-*  ENCRYPTION: Hides the text of the view definition from being viewed by using the sys.sql_modules catalog view or the OBJECT_DEFINITION function.
+*  `ENCRYPTION`: Hides the text of the view definition from being viewed by using the `sys.sql_modules` catalog view or the `OBJECT_DEFINITION` function.
 It provides a layer of security against viewing the view's SQL syntax.
-*  SCHEMABINDING: Binds the view to the schema of the underlying tables.
+*  `SCHEMABINDING`: Binds the view to the schema of the underlying tables.
 This prevents modifications to the underlying tables that would affect the view, ensuring the view's definition remains valid and unchanged.
-*  VIEW_METADATA: This setting causes the metadata about the view returned by metadata functions, like sp_help, to be the same as if the view were a base table.
+*  `VIEW_METADATA`: This setting causes the metadata about the view returned by metadata functions, like `sp_help`, to be the same as if the view were a base table.
 It affects how certain permissions and metadata are displayed for the view.

-[ WITH CHECK OPTION ]
+`[ WITH CHECK OPTION ]`
-Ensures that all data modifications through the view comply with the view's SELECT statement.
-If a row is modified through the view that would not be selected by the view's SELECT statement, the modification is disallowed.
+Ensures that all data modifications through the view comply with the view's `SELECT` statement.
+If a row is modified through the view that would not be selected by the view's `SELECT` statement, the modification is disallowed.
 This maintains data integrity by ensuring only valid data is entered through the view.

 In this example, we create a view from the `Employees` table, insert a record into the table, and then select from the view;